khaldoun-xyz/altadim/docs/concept.md

 #### 6. Moving Files to Your VM

 Transfer files between host and VM:
-- Files placed in the project directory are automatically accessible in the VM at `/vagrant`
+- Files placed in the project directory are automatically accessible in the VM at `/vagrant` ==> Place Altadim setup file in the vm-alatdim directory and run it once in your Vm
 - For other directories, configure synced folders in your Vagrantfile